nashg96/NyashaGFYP/README.md

 "# 15726701"
 "# NyashaGFYP"

 I have uploaded all the code.
-UNzip the folder 15726701-master.
-Navigate to it in the node.js terminal.
+UNzip the folder 15726701.
+Navigate to NyashaGFYP-master in the node.js terminal.
 Once inside the folder run ionic serve --lab.

 if there is a problem with the code because of compression it is also available on github.
 To download the entire project go to https://github.com/nashg96/NyashaGFYP Download the file as a zip.
 When you save it navigate to the folder in the terminal.
 Once inside the the folder, Run the command “ionic serve - -lab” to view the application on iOS and android.
 To view as website run “ionic serve”.